 • rewind Function

-• • Function Prototype: void rewind(FILE *stream);
+• Function Prototype:

-• Function Explanation: Resets the position pointer of the file stream stream to the beginning of the file.
-This is equivalent to fseek(stream, 0, SEEK_SET);.
+• Function Explanation: Resets the position pointer of the file stream

 • Example Code: